FitzsimmonsCM/Fitzkundert-Recipes/main_dishes/veggie/soup_lentil_Fitzkundert.md

 -  1/2 tsp cayenne pepper
 -  1 cup lentils, picked over and carefully rinsed (green or red)
 -  1 14 oz can diced tomatoes, including liquid
--  4 cups water or 2 can vegetable stock
+-  4 cups water or 2 cans vegetable stock
 -  salt and pepper (to your taste)
 -  optional: croutons or thick sliced bread for garnish
 -  optional: parmesan cheese for garnish